HTTP-RPC/Kilo/README.md

 By default, an HTTP 200 response is returned when a service method completes successfully.
 However, if a method returns `void` or `Void`, an HTTP 204 response will be returned.
 If a method returns `null`, HTTP 404 will be returned.

 #### Custom Result Encodings
-Although return values are encoded as JSON by default, subclasses can override the `encodeResult()` method of the `WebService` class to support alternative encodings.
+Although return values are encoded as JSON by default, subclasses can override the `encodeResult()` method of the `WebService` class to support alternative representations.
 See the method documentation for more information.

 ### Request and Repsonse Properties
 The following methods provide access to the request and response objects associated with the current invocation: